Haven-King/conductor/docs/devguide/running/docker.md

  - With external DB: `docker run -p 8080:8080 -p 80:5000 -d -t -e "CONFIG_PROP=config.properties" conductor:serverAndUI`

 ## Elasticsearch
-Elasticsearch is optional, please be aware that disable it will make most of the conductor UI not functional.
+Elasticsearch is optional, but please be aware that disabling it will make most of the conductor UI not functional.

 ### How to enable Elasticsearch
 * Set `conductor.indexing.enabled=true` in your_config.properties